reqnroll/Reqnroll/docs/automation/step-argument-conversions.md

 ## Step Argument Transformation

 Step argument transformations can be used to apply a custom conversion step to the arguments in step definitions.
-The step argument transformation is a method that converts from text (specified by a regular expression) or a `Table` instance to an arbitrary .NET type.
+The step argument transformation is a method that converts from text (specified by a regular expression) or a `DataTable` instance to an arbitrary .NET type.

 A step argument transformation is used to convert an argument if: